-YOU, AN ASAC, OR SENIOR SUPERVISOR CONTACT FORMER SA DAVID E. TODD TO ADVISE HIM OF THE WAIVER OF THE APPLICABLE SECRECY AGREEMENT AND DETERMINE WHETHER HE IS DESIROUS OF HAVING AN
+YOU, AN ASAC, OR SENIOR SUPERVISOR CONTACT FORMER SA DAVID E. TODD TO ADVISE HIN OF THE WAIVER OF THE APPLICABLE SECRECY AGREEMENT AND DETERMINE WHETHER HE IS DESIROUS OF HAVING AN

 Asst.
-Dir.: Br/ P/3 Admin.
-PVD:eek 1114 Comp.
+Dir.
+Br/ P/2 Admin.
+PVD:eek Comp.
 Syst.
 (7) FEDERAL BUREAU OF INVESTIGATION Ext.
 Affairs COMMUNICATIONS SECTION Files & Com.
-Gen. Inv.
-Ident.
-111N 0 9 1975 Inspection Intell.
+Gen. Inv. ident.
+JUN 0 9 1975 Inspection ...
+Intell.
 Laboratory Plan. & Eval.
 Spec.
 Inv.
-Training A our !!!!
-1975 TELETYPE UNIT GPO 954-546 ООМ [DocId:32989609 Page 106
+Training 1975 TELETYPE UNIT GPO 954-546 ООМ

 AGENT AVAILABLE DURING INTERVIEW.
-FOR YOUR BACKGROUND INFORMATION TODD HAS PREVIOUSLY BEEN IN CONTACT WITH LEGAL COUNSEL DIVISION CONCERNING THIS INTERVIEW AND HAS BEEN BRIEFED CONCERNING HIS RIGHT TO COUNSEL ETC.
+FOR YOUR BACKGROUND INFORMATION TODD HAS PREVIOUSLY BEEN IN CONTACT WITH LEGAL COUNSEL DIVISION CONCERNING THIS INTERVIEW AND HAS BEEN BRIEFED CONCERNING HIS RIGHT TO COUNSEL, ETC.